Credit Suisse investor group joins claim seeking better UBS takeover price

 "Credit Suisse was sold below its market price during secret negotiations and under governmental pressure, all without shareholders having any say in that matter," said Alexandre Osti, a lawyer at LegalPass.

-LegalPass has set a of July 20 deadline to joining the class action.
+LegalPass has set a of July 20 deadline to join the class action.

 ($1 = 0.8965 Swiss francs)